robertrumney/data-relish/README.md

 - `update_countries.php` – Script for updating country data from IP addresses

   This project is still in development, use this code at your own risk.
 Please feel free to contribute!

+## Live Example

+I am using this on my free plugin website, I don't have a problem sharing this dashboard as there isn't any real sensitive information (in this case) : https://zerovst.com/admin/data/stats.php?pass=jabberwocky!20o2